rochellerafn/msds_capstone/content/about.md

 ## Bio

 My name is Rochelle Rafn.
 I am a data enthusiast, musician and lover of the outdoors.
+Aspiring data scientist and CDO.